-In high school, I had a really hard time learning poetry in English.
+In high school, I had a really hard time learning about poetry in English.
 Luckily, I had an awesome teacher, who knew I loved music.
 She used song lyrics to get her lesson to make sense for me.

 I was SUPER bummed when my son started playing Kodak Black's Transportin', which uses the exact same music that Geto Boys used for My Mind is Playing Tricks on Me.
-I wanted to make sure that if my son is in to rap, that he knows a little of the history, especially since the genre is on the newer side.
-Plus I think Geto Boys is way better so this playlist had to be made.
+I shared with him the original and we talked about both.

 Popular Rap Songs are a Great Way to Get Your Tween Talking